robotsorcerer/robotsorcerer.github.io/_posts/2015-07-07-Robo-Peak_Lidar-User-Guide.md

 ---
 layout: post
 comments: true
-title: Robo Peak Lidar User Guide
+title: Robo Peak Lidar User Guide.
 comments: true
 excerpt: "The rplidar is a 360 degree laser scanning device equipped with a rotary motor that spins when connected to any USB 2.0/3.0 device.
 It spins at 5.5 Hz and I uderstand it can be configured at a  user-specified scan-rate ..."
 date: 2015-07-07 16:00:00